Balakrish001/Nxt-Watch-ReactJs/README.md

-In this project, let's build **Nxt Watch** by applying the concepts we have learned till now.
+In this project, let's build **Nxt Watch** by applying the concepts I have learned till now.

 ### Refer to the videos below: